Oncidium divaricatum Lindl. 1828 SECTION Crassifolia Photo by Amerigo Docha Net and Orchidstudium website

 Flower Size 1" [2.5 cm]

-Found in Brazil on the moist slopes of the coastal mountains near the crests at eleations of 1500 meters as a small to medium sized, cold to cool growing epiphyte with suborbicular, strongly compressed, yellow green, discoid pseudobulbs carrying a single, apical, narrowly oblong to oblong-elliptic, coriaceous, suberect, obtuse leaf that blooms on a paniculate, 4' to 6'8" [120 to 200 cm] long, dull purple inflorescence with 6 to 15 branches, each 3 to 10 flowering and having narrowly ovate, very acute, narrowly ovate floral bracts and carrying scented or not flowers occuring in the fall.
+Found in southern Brazil and northern Argentina on the moist slopes of the coastal mountains at elevations up to 700 meters as a small to medium sized, cold to cool growing epiphyte with suborbicular, strongly compressed, yellow green, discoid pseudobulbs carrying a single, apical, narrowly oblong to oblong-elliptic, coriaceous, suberect, obtuse leaf that blooms in the fall on a paniculate, 4' to 6'8" [120 to 200 cm] long, dull purple inflorescence with 6 to 15 branches, each branch 3 to 10 flowering and having narrowly ovate, very acute floral bracts and carrying scented or not flowers.

 Synonyms Aurinocidium divaricatum ( Lindl. ) Romowicz & Szlach.
-2006; Grandiphyllum divaricatum ( Lindl. ) Docha Neto 2006
+2006; Grandiphyllum divaricatum ( Lindl. ) Docha Neto 2006; Oncidium divaricatum var. cupreum Lindl.
+1827

 --------------------------------------------------------------------------------------------------------------------------